merenlab/anvio.org/tutorials/trichodesmium-tutorial/chapter-5.md

 ### Mapping one metagenome to a single genome

 We will start with the simplest case: one metagenome sample mapped to one genome.
-Suppose we want to know whether our `Trichodesmium sp.` MAG (which was obtained from a Red Sea metagenome) is detectable within the `RED_SEA` sample in our datapack.
+Suppose we want to know whether our _Trichodesmium sp._ MAG (which was obtained from a Red Sea metagenome) is detectable within the `RED_SEA` sample in our datapack.

 Read recruitment is done from FASTQ files (of reads) to FASTA files (of reference sequences, usually contigs).
 If you worked through [Chapter 1]({{ site.url }}/tutorials/trichodesmium-tutorial/chapter-1), you already have a FASTA file for this genome that we could use as the reference.
-However, you might remember that we _reformatted_ the contig names before making our contigs database.
-It is very important to use a FASTA file in which the contig names match those within the contigs-db, so that anvi'o later knows how to connect the read recruitment results to the right contigs.
+However, you might remember that we _reformatted_ the contig names before making our {% include ARTIFACT name="contigs-db" text="contigs database" %}.
+It is very important to use a FASTA file in which the contig names match those within the {% include ARTIFACT name="contigs-db" %}, so that anvi'o later knows how to connect the read recruitment results to the right contigs.
 Therefore, just to be on the safe side, we are actually going to export the contig sequences _directly from the contigs database_ to ensure we are using a FASTA file with the right contig names:

 ```bash
 anvi-export-contigs -c ../Trichodesmium_sp-contigs.db -o Trichodesmium_sp.fa